Share this article

 To make training dog hand signals even more effective, consider using tools and additional resources.
 For example, using clickers to train hand signals can give your dog instant feedback when they get it right.

-You can also get help from a professional trainer experienced in dog hand commands, or look to dog training books, videos, and resources.
+You can also get help from a professional trainer experienced in dog hand commands, or look at dog training books, videos, and resources.

 Sometimes both you and your dog deserve a break from training.
 When it’s time for that much-needed vacation, a TrustedHousesitters membership lets you relax knowing your furry friend is getting all the care they need right at home.